jundalisay/superb/content/en/research/poincare/science/chapter-03c.md

 Thus we assume two propositions—first, that such a rotation is possible, and then that it may continuenon-euclidean geometries.

 until the two lines lie the one in the other produced.
 If the first point is conceded and the second rejected, we are led to a series of theorems even stranger than those of Lobatschewsky and Riemann, but equally free from contradiction.
 I shall give only one of these theorems, and I shall not choose the least remarkable of them.
 A real straight line may be perpendicular to itself.

 ## Lie’s Theorem

-The number of axioms implicitly introduced into classical proofs is greater than necessary, and it would be interesting to reduce them to a mini- mum.
-It may be asked, in the first place, if this reduction is possible—if the number of necessary axioms and that of imaginable geometries is not infinite?
+The number of axioms implicitly introduced into classical proofs is greater than necessary, and it would be interesting to reduce them to a minimum.

-A theorem due to Sophus Lie is of weighty importance in this discussion.
+If this reduction is possible—if the number of necessary axioms and that of imaginable geometries is not infinite?

-It may be enunciated in the following manner:—Suppose the following premisses are admitted: (1) space has n di- mensions; (2) the movement of an invariable figure is possible; (3) p conditions are necessary to determine the position of this figure in space.
+This is answered by a theorem from Sophus Lie.
+Suppose the following premisses are admitted:

+1. space has n dimensions
+2. the movement of an invariable figure is possible
+3. p conditions are necessary to determine the position of this figure in space.

-The number of geometries compatible with these pre- misses will be limited.
+The number of geometries compatible with these premisses will be limited.
 I may even add that if n is given, a superior limit can be assigned to p.

-If, therefore, the pos- sibility of the movement is granted, we can only invent a finite and even a rather restricted number of three-science and hypothesis
+If, therefore, the possibility of the movement is granted, we can only invent a finite and even a rather restricted number of three-science and hypothesis dimensional geometries.

-dimensional geometries.

 ## Riemann’s Geometrie

-—However, this result seems
-contradicted by Riemann, for that scientist constructs an infinite number of geometries, and that to which his name is usually attached is only a particular case of them.
+However, this result seems contradicted by Riemann, for that scientist constructs an infinite number of geometries, and that to which his name is usually attached is only a particular case of them.

 All depends, he says, on the manner in which the length of a curve is defined.
 Now, there is an infinite number of ways of defining this length, and each of them may be the starting-point of a new geometry.

 That is perfectly true.
 But most of these definitions are incompatible with the movement of a variable figure <!-- such as we assume to be possible --> in Lie’s theorem.
 These geometries of Riemann, can never be purely analytical.
 They would not lend themselves to proofs analogous to those of Euclid.

 On the Nature of Axioms